Fermi-liquid view of viscosity in cold and dense nucleon matter: Dense nucleon matter at low temperature

 The sign of $\kappa^*$ cannot be determined from Eq.~\eqref{eq:Waleck_dmdmuB} alone, although this ambiguity does not affect the positivity of $\zeta$.
 As noted in Ref.~\cite{Li:2024iqt}, the solution of Eq.~\eqref{eq:gap_equations} corresponds to a saddle point of $\bar{\mathcal{V}}_\mathrm{W}$, which can yield a nonmonotonic $\kappa^*$ with sign changes and apparent divergences (see Fig.~\ref{fig:kappa}).
 In fact, at finite density, taking $\bar{\mathcal{V}}_\mathrm{W}$ to be imaginary provides a refinement that resolves this artifact~\cite{Nishimura:2016yue,Haensch:2023sig}.
 A detailed treatment of this point lies beyond the scope of the present work.

 Although the fluctuations $\delta\sigma$ and $\delta\omega^\mu$ do not modify the equation of state at MFA, they obey the same dynamics as Eq.~\eqref{eq:Lagrangian density2} at $\mathcal{O}(\delta\sigma^2)$ and mediate nucleon scattering~\cite{Li:2024iqt}.
 Thus, dissipation arises only beyond the strict MFA.
 At $T = 8$ MeV, this temperature is insufficient to induce thermal excitations~\cite{ring2004nuclear}.
-Obtained as the inverse of the LO $2\leftrightarrow2$ scattering rate, $\tau_\mathrm{rel}$ can be parameterized as~\cite{Li:2024iqt}
+Obtained as the inverse of the LO $2\leftrightarrow2$ scattering rate, $\tau_\mathrm{rel}$ can be parameterized as~\cite{Li:2024iqt} \footnote{A beyond tree-level scattering calculation based on the Brueckner-Hartree-Fock approach, in which the effective mean free paths relevant for shear viscosity are calculated, is presented in Ref.~\cite{Shternin:2020igy}.}

 with $x=\mu^*_B/m^*_\mathrm{N}$.

 For dense matter the appropriate measure of fluidity is the enthalpy $h$ rather than the entropy density~\cite{Liao:2009gb,Du:2024wjm}.
 Within the Walecka model at MFA the enthalpy is